Samuel Chang, CPA

 University of Chicago | Booth School of Business

-I am currently a third-year Ph.D. candidate in accounting and Ernest R. Wish Research Fellow at the University of Chicago Booth School of Business.
-I received a master of accounting with high distinction from the University of Michigan Ross School of Business and a bachelor of science in mathematical economics with a minor in finance summa cum laude from Western Kentucky University's Gordon Ford College of Business.
+I am currently a fourth-year Ph.D. candidate in accounting and Ernest R. Wish Research Fellow at the University of Chicago Booth School of Business.
+I received a master of accounting (with high distinction) from the University of Michigan Ross School of Business and a bachelor of science in mathematical economics with a minor in finance (summa cum laude) from Western Kentucky University's Gordon Ford College of Business.
 I am also a licensed CPA in the state of Tennessee.

-My current research focuses on how multinational corporations impact local communities around the world.
-In developing economies, my research broadly explores how corporations can take on a governance role when local institutions are weak.
-I find that—when complex local dynamics are kept in mind—corporations can have widespread positive impacts on local development.
-In developed economies, my research is centered around how bank and corporate misconduct influence the financial decision-making of local stakeholders.
+My current research focuses on the role of accounting and corporate social responsibility in the global economy, with a particular focus on developing countries.
+In supply chain regulation, my research broadly explores how corporations can take on a governance role when local institutions are weak.
+In the accounting labor market, my research examines the differential role accountants play in developing countries and how international regulation impacts accounting networks.
+In financial regulation, my research is centered around how bank and corporate misconduct influence the financial decision-making of local stakeholders.

 Outside of academics, I enjoy playing the piano, for which I won the Kentucky Bluegrass State Championship in 2019.
 I also serve as the Mandarin choir director for the Chinese Christian Union Church in Chinatown.
 Additionally, I play tennis in my spare time.